mcnewton/freeradius-server/.github/ISSUE_TEMPLATE/other_report.md

 - **Questions about the server or its usage MUST be posted to the [users mailing list](https://freeradius.org/support/).**

 - GitHub Issues are for **confirmed BUG REPORTS only** (e.g. software crashes).
 Use the "BUG REPORT" template.

+- Programming questions should be asked on the [developer's list](https://freeradius.org/support/).

 - Do not submit **any** other general questions such as "how do I configure this" here.